teonet-co/teonpcli/README.md

 ## 1. Installation

+### 1.1 Install project with submodules

+    git clone git@gitlab.ksproject.org:teonet/teonpcli.git
+    cd teonpcli
+    git submodule update --init --recursive

+### 1.2 Update submodules to latest version

+Last version of the project used some different versions of subprojects.
+If you need switch to latest versions of submodules use next git command:

+    git submodule update --remote --merge

 ## 2. Projects description

 The main Projects Goal is Creating native Web | Phonegap | Node Teonet Client which used basic C/C++ teonet client to connect to Teonet L0 server.